 HRTPO staff produces the CMP - System Performance and Mitigation Report in accordance with the regional Long-Range Transportation Plan (LRTP).
-With a five year cycle between LRTP cycles, the next CMP - System Performance and Mitigation Report will be produced in FY 2020.
+With a five year cycle between LRTP cycles, work on an update to the CMP - System Performance and Mitigation Report began in FY 2019 and will be completed in FY 2020.